 In conjunction with Cardboard Day of Play, we will have a cardboard challenge.
 Try your hand at mini mini golf, create a brush bot maze and more!

-Join the Maryland Science Center in The Shed for an Introduction to Soldering Workshop.
-This workshop will provide instructions for using a soldering iron and components for you to solder will be available.
+This workshop is sold out.
+Participants will learn how to use a soldering iron and components for you to solder will be available.
 Participants will leave the workshop with their own practice circuit board.
-Advance registration required.

 Tinker and experiment with circuit blocks to make electrical connections!
 Link different electronic components together to create simple or complex circuits.